 During my many trips to Japan I have often been served Fuyu persimmons this time of year.
 Always, they were presented this way, already peeled and sliced.

-Fuyu persimmons can be used in salads, like this Apple Pomegranate Persimmon Salad, added to breakfast cereal, or frozen to use in smoothies.
+- Fuyu persimmons can be used in salads, like this pomegranate persimmon salad, added to breakfast cereal, or frozen to use in smoothies.
 You can bake with them too, as you would apples.

 Hachiya persimmons tend to be a little larger than Fuyu and are more acorn shaped.